wikimedia/pywikibot/README-conversion.txt

 - articlesList: use, for example, list(self.articles()) instead
 - supercategories: use self.categories() instead
 - supercategoriesList: use, for example, list(self.categories()) instead

+=== User objects ===

+The User object has been moved from the userlib module to the pywikibot namespace.
+Any references to "userlib.User" can be replaced by "pywikibot.User", but the old for mis retained for backwards-compatibility.

+The following changes have occured in the User object:

+- contributions(): returns a pywikibot.Timestamp object instead of a Mediawiki one

 # MORE TO COME #